davidgyoung/beacon-calibration-sample-code/README.md

 ## Limitations

 Calibration assumes that different receiving devices (typically mobile phones) all measure the same signal for the same beacon.
 While this is very roughly true, in practice, individual phones models often vary by +/- 3 dB in RSSI for their average measurement the same beacon.
 Beacuase the phone that does the calibration won't be representative of all phones, the calibration won't be perfect.
 Your best bet is to choose the most common phone make / model (e.g. either the the newest Apple or Samsung model depending on what is most common in hour area) and that will be the best you can do.
+Read more about this problem in my blog post [here](http://www.davidgyoungtech.com/2020/05/15/how-far-can-you-go)

 ## Need Help?